Workshops

 Created and facilitated by Dr Maya Campbell PhD, these workshops explore the various facets of our heart; the physical heart, emotional heart, energetic heart, spiritual heart and how these all come together in a unified and coherent heart that promotes health and wellbeing.

-The workshops will include the latest scientific evidence based research in the fields of psychology, neuroscience, neurocardiology, quantum biology and mind-body approaches from traditional healing modalities.
+The workshops will include the latest scientific evidence based research in the fields of psychology, mindfulness and compassion training, neuroscience, neurocardiology, quantum biology and mind-body approaches from traditional healing modalities.
 Additionally there will be meditations and exercises that support our learning and that can be used in our daily lives.

 Dr Campbell is a research scientist, educator, psychologist, author and meditation teacher.
 In 2009 she had a cardiac arrest where her heart stopped for 30 mins.
 After resuscitation she spent 2 months in a coma and then developed heart failure and an inoperable aneurysm in her heart.
 After learning that the doctors gave her only a few years to live, she turned her energies to researching and investigating ways of healing that included both western medicine and also eastern alternative approaches.
 14 years after having the most traumatic event that can happen to a person, i.e. their heart stopping, she is alive and flourishing, working and teaching others these approaches.